ozydingo/abigstick/_posts/2019-09-12-slacking-around.md

 ## Create a Slack app

 The first thing you need to do is create a slack app.
 Head over to https://api.slack.com/apps and click "Create New App".
-You'll need to do this in both workspaces; let's start with the "origin" workspace that we're going to lose access to.
+You'll need to do this in both workspaces; let's start with the "target" workspace that we're going to lose access to.

 {% include post_image.html name="create-app.png" width="500px" alt="Create New App dialog" title="Create New App dialog"%}

-(Note that I'm using one of two personal workspaces here to protect the company's workspace identity.)

 ## Incoming Webhooks